Thufir2021/Auto-Fluence-Scan-public/README.md

 🔬 **Status: Alpha** — early prototype currently in evaluation with academic early-access partners, ahead of a wider Beta and v1.0 release.
 See [Project Status & Roadmap](#project-status--roadmap).

 AFS is an AI-assisted desktop application designed to fully automate the workflow of the Liu analysis (also known as the D² method).
-Traditionally, this process requires evaluating hundreds of images by manually defining a bar diameter for each laser-irradiated spot in order to determine the fluence threshold.
+Traditionally, this process requires evaluating hundreds of images by manually defining one or many bar diameter for each laser-irradiated spot in order to determine the fluence threshold.

-The proposed workflow is simple, robust, and efficient.
-Instead of manually assigning a bar diameter, the software segments each laser spot based on its threshold area, defined as
-$A_{th,i} = π * r²_{th,i}$.

-The resulting $r²_{th,i}$ values are then plotted against the logarithm of the applied pulse energy, $ln(E)$.

-A linear regression of this relationship yields the slope ($r²_{0,i}$) and the x-intercept ($E_{th,i}$), corresponding to the Gaussian beam waist and the energy threshold, respectively.
-The fluence threshold is subsequently obtained by dividing $2 * E_{th,i}$ by $π * r²_{0,i}$.

 ---